anhmv/kendo/kendo-training-handbook/reigi-saho.md

 1. **Breathe in:**

    Breathe in deeply through your nose, filling your lungs in about 3 seconds.
-As breathing in, the air goes down to a place called **seika-taden** \(about three fingers down from the belly button\).
+As breathing in, the air goes down to a place called 臍下丹田「せいかたんでん」\(about three fingers down from the belly button\).
 Using our stomach or abdomen instead of our chest to inhale, we can take in a lot more air.
 Do not let your shoulders or chest raise during breathing.
 Chest breathing is not good for kendo as it will show your opponent when we are breathing in, which it is good opportunity for our opponent to attach us.

 2. **Hold your breath:**

    We do not breath out the air right after breathing in.
 We hold the air inside us for a while.
-It is said that the air should be held in _seika-tanden_, about three fingers down from your belly button.
-We hold the air in _seika-tanden_ for about 2 seconds.
+It is said that the air should be held in 臍下丹田「せいかたんでん」, about three fingers down from your belly button.
+We hold the air in 臍下丹田「せいかたんでん」 for about 2 seconds.

 3. **Breathe out:**

    We breathe out through our mouth, slowly, not at once.
 It takes about 10-15 seconds to breath out the air.
 When we breath out, we have to control the breathing.
 In order to do so, we have to use our abdominal muscles. \(NB: Also the position of the tongue can help, relax it when exhaling.\) After we breath out, we can breath in.
 Be focused on breathing out.

    * **Do not breath out completely**.
 Leave a bit of the air inside of you so you will not be out of breath.
 Try to breathe out for 10 seconds and gradually make it longer.
    * **Do not think about emptying your thoughts**.
-By trying not to think about anything, you ảe already thinking.
+By trying not to think about anything, you are already thinking.
 So just relax and concentrate on breathing.
 You may think about what you are going to improve in or have achieved during training.

      _This is the basic breathing.
 Some people may say different duration of each action, but the above mentioned duration of each action \(inhale, hold, and exhale\) seems a common idea.
 I have also been told that some old schools of swordsmanship taught to count Zen breathing in 7's - 7 second inhale, hold for 7 seconds, exhale over 7 seconds.\)_

-### Za-rei
+### 座礼「ざれい」

-Za-rei is the bowing from seiza.
-Like ritsu-rei, za-rei has many levels of formality that are applied to its execution.
-The following outlines the basics of za-rei.
+座礼 is the bowing from 正座.
+Like 立礼「りつれい」, 座礼 has many levels of formality that are applied to its execution.
+The following outlines the basics of 座礼.

-1. Sitting in correct seiza, bend the upper body forward at the hips.
+1. Sitting in correct 正座, bend the upper body forward at the hips.
 At the same time, slide the hands forward over the thighs.
 2. As the bow deepens, merge the hands together, creating a triangle with the index fingers and thumbs.
 3. At the deepest point of the bow, the back is parallel with the floor.
 The hands are flat on the floor with the triangular opening, between the index fingers and thumbs, directly below the nose.
 4. After holding the bow for a moment, raise the upper body back to the upright posture.
 At the same time, slide both hands back to their original position.